Emerson Rodríguez (footballer)

-Emerson Rivaldo Rodríguez Valois (born 25 August 2000) is a Colombian professional footballer who plays as a winger for Ludogorets Razgrad.
+Emerson Rivaldo Rodríguez Valois (born 25 August 2000) is a Colombian professional footballer who plays as a winger for Independiente Santa Fe, on loan from Bulgarian First League club Ludogorets Razgrad.

 Club career

 Rodríguez started his youth career with Millonarios.
 On 6 August 2019, he joined Valledupar on loan for the second half of the 2019 season.
 In October 2020 he debuted for Millonarios and scored his first goal against Atlético Nacional on November 1, in a 3–0 victory.

 On 19 January 2022, Rodríguez joined MLS club Inter Miami, signing a three-year contract.
-He started the season playing for Inter Miami II, where he scored three goals in three matches, including the opener in a 2-0 victory against Orlando City B.
+He started the season playing for Inter Miami II, where he scored three goals in three matches, including the opener in a 2–0 victory against Orlando City B.

 On 27 January 2023, Rodríguez was loaned to Liga MX side Santos Laguna, until the end of 2023.
 In January 2024, he was in negotiations to extend with Santos for the second half of the season, but ultimately returned to Colombia, rejoining Millonarios on loan until 30 June 2024.
 On 16 July 2024, he joined Brazilian Série A club Vasco da Gama on loan through July 2025, with an option of joining permanently.

 On January 25, 2025, Emerson Rodriguez signed a contract with Ludogorets Razgrad.